Author: Abhishek Mohanty, Design & Marketing Consultant

 10th January, 2019

-My time with Epoch has made me learn to see design in a very different perspective.
-This is about creating a kind of design primarily for an audience who may or may not understand, but it sure does play a very crucial element in dementia care, as it not only improves the well being of residents with dementia but also enables care providers to create a conducive environment.
+My time with Epoch has made me see design in a very different perspective.
+The role of design in a dementia care environment is about about creating something which is primarily for an audience who may or may not understand, but it sure does play a very crucial element in dementia care, as it not only improves the well being of residents with dementia but also enables care providers to create a conducive environment.